 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 An evaluation should be done by each head and neck specialist before any treatment begins.
 The team may include medical, surgical, and radiation oncologists; otolaryngologists (ear, nose, and throat doctors); maxillofacial prosthodontists (specialists who perform restorative surgery in the head and neck areas); dentists; physical therapists; speech pathologists; psychiatrists; nurses; dietitians; and social workers.

 Descriptions of the most common treatment options for salivary gland cancer are listed below.
 Treatment options and recommendations depend on several factors, including the type, stage, and location of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Surgery is typically followed by additional treatment, most often radiation therapy.
 Sometimes, some people may need more than one operation to remove the cancer and to help restore the appearance and function of the tissues affected.

-The type of surgery depends on the location and extent of the tumor:
+The type of surgery depends on the location and extent of the tumor.

 Parotidectomy.
 The removal of the parotid gland is called a parotidectomy.
 This surgery may involve the facial nerve.
 If cancer has spread to the facial nerve, frequently a nerve graft is necessary for the person to regain use of some facial muscles.
 Any tissue that is removed can often be restored by reconstructive surgery and tissue transplantation.

 Endoscopic surgery.
-Occasionally, it is possible to remove the tumor by endoscopic surgery (see Endoscopy, under Diagnosis), which is less destructive to normal tissues than conventional surgery.
+Occasionally, it is possible to remove the tumor by endoscopic surgery (see Endoscopy, under Diagnosis), which is less destructive to healthy tissues than conventional surgery.
 This is used particularly when a salivary gland tumor begins in the paranasal area (around the nose) or in the larynx.
 However, this is rare.
 More often, a tumor may be found unexpectedly during endoscopic surgery for what is believed to be chronic sinusitis (inflammation).

 Neck dissection.
 A neck dissection is when the surgeon removes lymph nodes in the neck.
 This may be performed if the doctor suspects that the cancer has spread.
 A neck dissection may cause numbness of the ear, weakness when raising the arm above the head, and weakness of the lower lip.
 These side effects are caused by injury to nerves in the area.
 Depending on the type of neck dissection, weakness of the lower lip and arm may go away in a few months.
 Weakness will be permanent if a nerve is removed as part of the dissection.